In C#, enumerables

 Using LINQ with IEnumerable

-LINQ (Language Integrated Query) allows us to perform queries on collections in a declarative manner.
+LINQ (Language Integrated Query) allows us to query collections in a declarative manner.
 LINQ queries work with any collection that implements IEnumerable<T>

 .